BR444N/dragonball-api-mobile-app/README.md

-# Dragonball-API-Mobile-App
+# Dragonball-Characters-Mobile-App
-Aplicación móvil desarrollada en Kotlin utilizando Jetpack Compose para la interfaz de usuario.
-Este proyecto consume la Dragon Ball API para mostrar información relevante sobre personajes sus transformaciones y otros datos del universo Dragon Ball.
-La app incluye funcionalidades como navegación entre pantallas, tema claro-oscuro e idiomas.
+Mobile application developed in Kotlin using Jetpack Compose for the user interface.
+This project consumes the Dragon Ball API to display relevant information about characters, their transformations, and other data from the Dragon Ball universe.
+The app includes features such as screen navigation, light/dark theme, and language support.